* Organisers say protest represents "silent majority"

 * Spain PM Rajoy doesn't rule out suspending Catalan autonomy

-Spanish Prime Minister Mariano Rajoy said on Saturday he would not rule out removing Catalonia's government and calling a fresh local election if it claimed independence, as well as suspending the wealthy region's existing autonomous status.
+Spanish Prime Minister Mariano Rajoy said on Saturday he would not rule out removing Catalonia's government and calling a fresh local election if it claimed independence, as well as suspending the region's existing autonomous status.

 The stark warning came days before Catalan leader Carles Puigdemont is expected to address the region's parliament, on Tuesday, when he could unilaterally declare independence.

-The northeastern region of 7.5 million people, which has its own language and culture, held an independence referendum on Oct.
+The wealthy northeastern region of 7.5 million people, which has its own language and culture, held an independence referendum on Oct.
 1 in defiance of a Spanish court ban.

 More than 90 percent of the 2.3 million people who voted backed secession, according to Catalan officials.
 But that turnout represented only 43 percent of the region's 5.3 million eligible voters as many opponents of independence stayed away.

-The Spanish government sent thousands of national police to the region to prevent the vote.
+The Spanish government sent thousands of national police into the region to prevent the vote.
 About 900 people were injured when officers fired rubber bullets and charged crowds with truncheons in scenes that shocked Spain and the world, and dramatically escalated the dispute.